 The Cooperacy governance is the way participants take decisions according to cooperation science.
-Every participant has the right to be part of the Cooperacy governance, that is based on few principles.
+Cooperacy is based on this governance, but you can apply it to any group or organisation you may participate in.
+The Cooperacy governance is based on few principles.

-Cooperacy is made of modules.
+The Cooperacy governance is made of modules, that can have submodules.
 Every module is based on the most simple form of cooperation: two or more people doing something together.
-Every module should have two coordinators.
-The coordinators may be changed anytime upon the participants’ will or after the coordinators resignation.
-Every module may have submodules.
+Every module should have two coordinators, that may be changed anytime upon the participants’ will or after their resignation.
+Anybody can candidate for the coordination anytime.

 Coordinators have the right to take direct decisions.
 Only when their decision is publicly communicated it becomes effective.
 When they are in contrast or unsure about what decision to take, coordinators can ask advice to the participants or start a voting phase.

-Participants may oppose the decision.
-If it’s just one of them, the opposition is recorded or, when possible, creatively integrated.
-If the participants are at least two1, the coordinators should creatively integrate the opposition according to the seven solutions or start a voting phase.
+Participants may also oppose the coordinators decisions.
+If it's just one of them, the opposition is recorded or, when possible, proportionally and creatively integrated.
+If the opposing participants are at least two1, the coordinators should proportionally and creatively integrate the opposition according to the seven solutions or alternatively start a voting phase.

-The decision making is based on approval voting, that is, everyone may vote with a single vote all the ideas they want.
-If there is not a clear orientation2 after the voting phase, the participants leave their choice to the coordinators or choose with them amongst the seven possible solutions for the realization of the module’s will:
+The decision making is based on approval voting, that is, everyone may vote with a single vote all the ideas or alternative decisions they want.
+If there is not a clear orientation2 after the voting phase, the participants leave their choice to the coordinators.
+They may also choose with the coordinators which one of the seven possible solutions to apply for the realization of the module’s will: